palosaari/fablab/docs/assignments/week08.md

 ## New week, new board - ESP32

 I decided to make a new circuit board with lots of I/O pins for this week.
 The intention is that I will cope with a new board throughout this course serie.
-I have been thinking of using the ESP32 circuit for the final project so I chose it as the microcontroller for the new board.
+I have been thinking of using the [Espressif ESP32](https://www.espressif.com/en/products/socs/esp32) chip for the final project so I chose it as the microcontroller for the new board.
 Thus, I am already gaining experience with that microcontroller at the same.

 I designed the schematic and the PCB like in previous exercises with KiCad.
 I wanted to make the board as compact as possible, using surface mount technology and a single sided PCB.
 This posed some challenges, among other things, to the widths and clearances of the tracks used, which had to be made quite narrow.
 Another factor influencing the size of the tracks is the circuit board milling technology used, which also sets its own requirements.
 Because our lab has a decent circuit board milling machine, LPKF ProtoMat S62, I decided to use it to achieve a better end result and my requirements, and I didn’t even try to use generic milling machine according to Fab Academy processes.
 Our milling machine generally uses a 0.2-0.5mm V-bit, based on which I selected 0.2mm clearance and 0.25mm track witdh.
 For the operating current tracks, I used a slightly bigger witdh.